royaurko/google-drive/README.md

 ##Description:

-* A bunch of python scripts to make Google Drive contents sync to a local folder.
+* A simple python program that fetches your Google Drive content to a local folder, waits for you to finish editing content locally and on exiting saves all changes back to Drive.

-* When run for the first time the script attempts to download all files from Drive to the target folder (skipping over files already present), after which it keeps checking for changes in the local directory at regular intervals and mirrors it to Drive.

-* So far it correctly downloads all the content in the proper hierarchy and reflects local changes remotely.

-* Files added remotely are downloaded correctly.

-* Files deleted remotely are not deleted locally.
-The issue seems to be that the Google drive API is somewhat unreliable in reporting deleted files.

 ##System Requirements: